 How to Propagate Hops Plant from Rhizomes

 Growing hops rhizomes requires well-draining soil and fairly neutral soil pH.
 Harvest rhizomes for hops plant propagation in late spring and plant immediately.
-Cut 5 to 6 inches of rhizome with a sharp, sterile knife and plant 2 inches below the soil surface.
+Cut 5 to 6 inches (13-15 cm.) of rhizome with a sharp, sterile knife and plant 2 inches (5 cm.) below the soil surface.

 Keep the area moderately moist for a week.
-Rhizomes should have sent out roots by this time and begin to produce tiny shoots.
+Rhizomes should have sent out roots by this time and begun to produce tiny shoots.
 Keep the plants moist but not soggy and weed free.
-Once shoots are a couple inches high, use stakes or other support to begin training the plants.
+Once shoots are a couple of inches (5 cm.) high, use stakes or other support to begin training the plants.

 Planting Hops from Clippings